SGLMaster/WordFrequencyAnalyzer/README.md

 Finally, you would like to get the results written in another text file called "results.txt".

 All you need to do is run this inside the root program folder:

 ```
 python main.py -f "file.txt" -o "results.txt" -w "wait" -i -s
 ```

 That would generate a results file with the count for each form of the word and the total count.

+## Graphical User Interface

+There's a .pyw script in development to allow interfacing the program through a GUI created with PyQt5 library.